broken-bytes/BorderLabelTextField/README.md

 3. In the TextField properties, set the Border style to any other than the preselected one as it displays an unwanted border around the TextField
 4. Assign Inspectable properties to your desire.

+Alternatively, instantiate via code and set the desired properties.

 ## Limitations